2024 Solar Incentives Guide for Omaha, NE - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-You may be eligible for different types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Nebraska government and others from the federal government.
-Types of solar incentives might include:
+Solar incentives encourage people to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
+Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, while others are handled by the state of Nebraska or your utility company, county or municipality.
+Some broad categories of solar incentives include:

-• Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you've signed a net metering agreement with your Omaha utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Omaha utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you may make back a percentage of the value.

 Best Technology